Skip to content

 Remove-EtwTraceSession -Name BthPS3

-Decipher the trace file content
+Decoding the trace file

 Using MGTEK TraceView Plus 3

-MGTEK TraceView Plus 3
+MGTEK TraceView Plus 3 is not freeware